 An example of a KPI you probably already have in place is measuring your sales performance to your financial plan, be it monthly, quarterly, annually, or all of the above.
 How you are performing to that sales plan is a KPI.
 It tells you how well you are achieving the sales business objective.

-Of course there are financial KPIs, customer service KPIs, internal measures around production time by team, hand off times between teams, etc. Anything you can measure in your business, you can make it a KPI if it reflects a business impact.
-The key though is that the KPIs you put into place have to be reflective of your business.
+Of course, there are financial KPIs, customer service KPIs, internal measures around production time by team, hand-off times between teams, etc. Anything you can measure in your business, you can make it a KPI if it reflects a business impact.
+The key though is that the KPIs you put into place has to be reflective of your business.
 You can’t take someone else’s KPIs and apply them 100%, as there will always be some differences from one business to the next.
 So make the KPIs are your own.

 Once you have established your KPIs, you have to decide how you are going to measure them.
 Where is the data going to come from, can it be validated and trusted, can it be accessed regularly?
 Then you have to decide when you are going to review the KPIs to understand what they are telling you.
 Build a routine around reviewing and interpreting them.